 Service Learning is a form of community service designed to promote student learning and development.
 Optional Service Learning opportunities stimulate academic performance, increase students' understanding of the responsibilities of living in a democratic society and encourage students to become involved in their communities.
 Whether students "learn to serve" or "serve to learn," the Service Learning component is valuable for academic growth and success.
-Additional information about Service Learning activities at OSUIT is available at osuit.edu/student-life/service-learning.php.
+Additional information about Service Learning activities at OSUIT is available at (918) 293- 5260.